SaftIng/safting.github.io/doc/index.md

 You are very welcome to contribute to the _Saft_ project!
 You can help us by forking our repositories and sending pull requests via Github to improve the code or the documentation.

-### Code Conventions
+### Code and implementation conventions

 If you are changing the code please respect our [conventions regarding coding style, conding standard and the names](phpframework/conventions).
 We provide tools that help you to match most of our coding standards.
-Please have a look into the [Makefile](https://github.com/SaftIng/Saft/blob/master/Makefile).
+Please have a look into the [Makefile](https://github.com/SaftIng/Saft/blob/master/Makefile) for tools to help you check coding standards.

 ### Contribute to the Documentation
 This is the documentation for _Saft_.
 If you want to contribute to the documentation (even if it is just a typo) please feel free to fork the [site and documentation repository](https://github.com/SaftIng/safting.github.io) and create a pull request.